jonasjungaker/DD2480_A2_CI_Group10/README.md

 ## Implementations

 ### How compilation was implementated and unit-tested
+Compilation was implemented by creating a new process which runs a batch script called `run.sh`.
+This script moves into the cloned repository in the folder where the `pom.xml` file is located.
+In this directory it performs the command `mvn install` which downloads the necessary dependencies, compiles the program and executes the tests.

+The compilation result was tested, making sure it returns the correct "success" code after compiling, i.e. returns false if compiling failed and true if it succeded.

 ### How execution was implementated and unit-tested
+Execution of the tests have already been performed by `mvn install`.
+However, we get the results from the tests by reading the test result XML files found in the target folder of maven projects.

+This part of the program was tested by copying a few of these XML files into a test folder and making sure that all the test results were read correctly.

 ### How notification was implementated and unit-tested
 The notification system is implemented in two ways.
 First a status is sent to github of whether the commit contains functional code or not, this showing in there either being a green check mark or a red cross with the commit.
 The second is a notificatino sent to slack through their incoming webhook API.